-With Having Type 2 Diabetes: Do You How to Treat Diabetic Ketoacidosis?
 Diabetic ketoacidosis (DKA) is a high-risk and life-threatening complication that diabetics are vulnerable to and can be treated.
 It is created by an insufficiency of insulin in the body.
 This medical condition is most likely to occur in patients with Type 1 Diabetes.
+You will learn more about how to treat diabetic ketoacidosis.

 The complication arises when there is an absolute shortage of the patient’s supply of insulin.
 Due to this shortage, the body reverts to burning the fatty acids in the body and produces acidic ketone bodies.
 This becomes a complication since it can lead to unconsciousness, and if not treated can be fatal.
 All the more reason to be extremely aware!